 The Business Development Fund is a program that helps Queensland businesses commercialise cutting edge research, or innovative ideas, products and services.

 The Business Development Fund focuses on the growth of innovative Queensland businesses, particularly in the emerging industries of tomorrow.
 It will create high value, knowledge-based and skilled jobs now and into the future.

-Through providing early stage co-investment funding, the Business Development Fund will promote angel and venture capital investment in Queensland-based businesses.
-This will help facilitate the development of a sustainable private market for venture capital finance in Queensland.
+Through providing early stage co-investment funding, the Business Development Fund promotes angel and venture capital investment in Queensland-based businesses.
+This helps to facilitate the development of a sustainable private market for venture capital finance in Queensland.

 An application must meet the following criteria to be eligible for Fund investment:

 - The business must have the majority of its assets and employees located in Queensland.